 Furthermore, there is also growing expectations that a large public sector should offer improved and easily accessed services, efficiently produced by innovative processes and distribution channels.
 Hence the need both for radical reforms and continuous user led innovations.
 Not surprisingly therefore, innovation has become a major field of study in economics, management, sociology, science and technology, and history.

-The University in Stavanger (UiS) and IRIS (International Research Institute of Stavanger) therefore established a joint centre for innovation research.
+The University in Stavanger (UiS) and IRIS (International Research Institute of Stavanger - now NORCE) therefore established a joint centre for innovation research.
 Realizing that most innovation processes take place in organizations, studies of the micro foundations and management of these processes in enterprises and the public sector are essential.
 Our collaborative studies with industry and governments inform policy and strategy regionally, nationally and internationally.

 Tone Haraldsen (Head of Board),Head of Agder Regional Research Fundation (Norwegian site)

 Terje Handeland, CEO, Ipark

 Einar Leknes, Research Director, IRIS

 Eric Brun, Vice Dean, UiS Faculty of Science and Technology